Some of the numbers presented in this website may not be the most recent available

 The Bahamas are carbonate banks cored by volcanic basement.
 All the islands are low and flat, with ridges that usually rise no more than 15 to 20m.
 The highest point in the country is Mount Alvernia on Cat Island which has an elevation of 63m.

-This geology is not suitable for the generation and accumulation of commercial volumes of oil and gas onshore.
+The onshore geology is not suitable for the generation and accumulation of commercial volumes of oil and gas onshore.
+Offshore, apart from a limited number of exploration wells drilled through the years, the first in 1958, The Bahamas have no history of drilling and no production.

 THE BAHAMAS